-The ridesharing revolution began harmlessly enough.
-Uber used the burgeoning app market to launch an on-demand vehicle service that soon grew into a multibillion-dollar game changer.
+It seems like decades ago that the ridesharing revolution began.
+It was harmless enough at first.
+Uber used the burgeoning app market to launch an on-demand vehicle service that soon grew into a multibillion-dollar game changer, and it is now a publicly traded company.
 Lyft wasn’t far behind, launching its own flavor of ridesharing in its home market of San Francisco soon afterward.
 Today, the question of choosing Uber vs. Lyft is a debate many of us face each time we need a ride.

-While there are other ridesharing apps such as Sidecar and Hailo, Uber and Lyft command the greatest chunk of the market.
-Ridesharing has become so popular that several major automakers are either partnering with Uber and Lyft, or preparing their own competing services.
-This buy-in by major manufacturers highlights the current shift in consumer transportation.
-Instead of a corporate car, many companies in urban areas now offer credits with various ridesharing services.
-People have begun commuting, shopping, and hitting the gym in an Uber or Lyft.
+While there are other ridesharing apps such as Curb and Juno, Uber and Lyft command the greatest chunk of the market.
+Ridesharing is so popular that several major automakers are either partnering with Uber and Lyft or preparing their own competing services, perhaps an acknowledgment that car ownership isn’t as important as it used to be.
+Instead of a corporate car, companies compensate employees for using ridesharing.
+People are commuting, shopping, and hitting the gym in an Uber or Lyft.
 Personal vehicles are reserved for weekend expeditions.

 There are still some holdouts.
 Those without smartphones — a percentage of the population that shrinks each year — call for cabs.
 Those who prefer the privacy of their own car won’t commute with a stranger.
 Those with access to good public transportation won’t sit in traffic.
 These are the exceptions, however, not the rule.

-The big question for most people is not whether they should use a ridesharing service, but rather which one to go with: Uber vs. Lyft.
+So which one is better?
 Although Uber is still the biggest name in the industry, Lyft is hot on its heels.
-After numerous scandals, Uber has lost a notable amount of market share to Lyft.
-As the two jockey for position, which should you use?
+A rash of bad publicity for Uber has people considering their alternative.
+So which one should you use?
 In this article, we’ll compare the two so you can ride smarter.

 At a glance

 |The passenger experience||Uber|

 |How drivers are treated||Lyft|